 You can either reserve your round-the-world ticket via the Qantas website by using the multi-city tool, or by calling Qantas on 13 13 13 and asking the agent to help you with a Oneworld Classic Flight Reward.

-Because reward flights on some Oneworld airlines can only be secured over the phone – including with Japan Airlines and Malaysia Airlines, among others – we’d suggest calling is the better option, particularly if you haven’t booked a round-the-world trip before.
+Because reward flights on some Oneworld airlines can only be secured over the phone – including with Japan Airlines, among others – we’d suggest calling is the better option, particularly if you haven’t booked a round-the-world trip before.

-The agent may also be able to help with finding reward availability to the destinations you want to visit or might even suggest other options if there’s nothing available, although Qantas’ usual Reward Assistance Fee of 6,000 Qantas Points or $60 ($70 from May 1 2017) still applies per passenger to all bookings made over the phone.
+The agent may also be able to help with finding reward availability to the destinations you want to visit or might even suggest other options if there’s nothing available, although Qantas’ usual Reward Assistance Fee of 6,000 Qantas Points or $70 still applies per passenger to all bookings made over the phone.